 Theranostics is an emerging field of nuclear medicine with the aim to target disease states by applying a specific targeted therapy based on precise diagnostic tests.
 This strategy is focused on the patient to produce a favourable outcome from medical imaging by treating the disease state.
 This approach moves away from a conventional medicine platform to a personalised and precision methodology.
 The theranostics model involves bridging nanoscience with diagnostic and therapeutic applications to generate a single agent to facilitate diagnosis, drug delivery and treatment response monitoring.

-During the past decade, a similar model has been developed for neuroendocrine tumours which use the radionuclide gallium-68.
-This(PET) radiotracer is chelated to DOTA-octreotate and is utilised in tumour diagnosis and has a much higher sensitivity compared to Indium-111 octreotide imaging.
+During the past decade, a similar model has been developed for neuroendocrine tumours, which use the radionuclide gallium-68.
+This positron emission tomography (PET) radiotracer is chelated to DOTA-octreotate and is utilised in tumour diagnosis and produces a higher sensitivity compared to Indium-111 octreotide imaging.
 The disease state in patients can be assessed by targeting the somatostatin receptor volume by using the gallium-68 DOTA-TATE and image with a hybrid scanner such as PET-CT (Positron Emission Tomography-Computer Tomography).

 Patients with disease states that respond to gallium-68 DOTA-TATE PET-CT imaging can receive a treatment plan involving lutetium-177 octreotate therapy for the treatment of carcinoid and endocrine pancreatic tumours.
 In these cases, the patient will receive 4 to 6 hours of intravenous infusion of lutetium-177 octreotate before leaving the hospital on the advice of the medical physicist.
-The beta-emitting therapeutic radiopharmaceutical is known as Lutetium Octreotate Therapy and is available in five medical centres throughout North America including several European nuclear medicine departments.
+The beta-emitting therapeutic radiopharmaceutical is known as Lutetium Octreotate Therapy and is available in five medical centres throughout North America, including several European nuclear medicine departments.

-Since the discovery of this radiotherapeutic method by Harvey and Claringbold using a chemo-targeted radiopeptide therapy approach and building on the platform theranostic technologies are emerging by building on the platform of radiosensitising chemotherapy.
+Since the discovery of this radiotherapeutic method by Harvey and Claringbold using a chemo-targeted radiopeptide therapy approach and building on the platform, theranostic technologies are emerging by building on the platform of radio-sensitising chemotherapy.

-The theranostics approach to personalised medicine is gaining pace through a series of milestones including:
+The theranostics approach to personalised medicine is gaining pace through a series of milestones, including: